basicallydan/gpterm/README.md

-# GPTerminal
+# gpterminal

-**WARNING:** GPTerminal has very few guardrails.
-If used indiscriminately, it can wipe your entire system or leak information.GPTerminal is a command-line application that allows interaction with OpenAI's GPT models.
+**WARNING:** `gpterminal` has very few guardrails.
+If used indiscriminately, it can wipe your entire system or leak information. `gpterminal` is a command-line application that allows interaction with OpenAI's GPT models.
 It's designed for easy use and customization through prompts and presets.

 ## Getting Started

-To use GPTerminal, ensure you have Ruby installed on your system.
+To use gpterminal, ensure you have Ruby installed on your system.
 Then, follow these steps:

 - Clone the repository or download the source code.
-- Navigate to the GPTerminal directory and run `bundle install` to install dependencies.
+- Navigate to the gpterminal directory and run `bundle install` to install dependencies.
 - Start the application by running `./bin/gpterminal`

 ## Configuration